-My work combines many mediums into short films created from hundreds of thousands of photographs.
+I am inventing dogma-free rituals that fill the hole left by anachronistic childhood religions.
+My work puts myself and those who view it in touch with the fragments of consciousness that make life worth living: awe, wonder, mystery, fear, adventure, and the penetrating strangeness that accompanies all life.
 I am fascinated by the cross sections of time, environment, science, and destruction.
 My work is not top-down didactic.
 Nor is it interested in the tedious task of preaching to the choir.
 Instead it asks questions that I have difficulty facing both inner and outer, set against a backdrop of society soaking in fossil fuel, technological innovation running beyond the speed of existential evolution, and flirting with human mass die off while wildfire creeps into the suburbs.
-Even in pondering extinction I seek to connect to things larger than myself, which compels me to ask unknowable questions in an obsessive manner.
-I know that the meat suit brain is probably incapable of understanding the answers even if they were laid at my feet, but still I must ask and ask and ask.
+Even in pondering extinction I seek to connect to larger realities which compel me to ask unknowable questions.
+I know that the meat suit brain is probably incapable of understanding the answers, even if they were laid at my feet, but still I must ask and ask and ask.
 I want to discover secrets buried under odysseys.

-I want to invent dogma-free rituals that fill the hole left by anachronistic childhood religions.
-In short, my work puts myself and those who view it in touch with the fragments of consciousness that make life worth living: awe, wonder, mystery, fear, adventure, and the penetrating strangeness that accompanies all life.
+My work combines many mediums into short films created from hundreds of thousands of photographs.
 I record wildfires, riots, the creation of my own paintings, stars, maggots, oil pumps, birds shitting, and anything else that can be used as raw material to build a film, but I tend to do it in seemingly ridiculous ways.
 For example, a wildfire is a fast moving situation where the slow process of time lapse photography is absurd, out of place, and inefficient from the perspective of photojournalism.
 Nevertheless, recording an event in this manner permits us to see the evolution of that scenario played back in fast forward.
 Paradoxically, by spending the extra attention on what would normally exist as a flash-in-the-pan media event, we are also allowed to contemplate it with a slow deliberation the nightly news would never allow.
 This manner of observation causes what’s known as the overview effect.
 It connects us to a wider reality.
 Thus, the Fourth Dimension (time) is frequently used as a vehicle to transition the mind into a universal time scale in the nonlinear narratives of my films.